jaquelinegondim/Basic-Exercises-in-Python/README.md

 - [ ] 35.
 Birthday Months
 - [ ] 36.
 Birthday Plots

-I intend to finish this list before next month (May, 2021).
+I intend to finish this list in June, 2021.